 However, here are few steps to follow, when your pet is diagnosed with Leptospirosis, to prevent infections from spreading:

 - Make extra effort to avoid contact with your dog’s urine and if you need to handle urine then make sure you have taken protective measures, such as wearing gloves.

 - Be more careful with general good hygiene practices, such as carefully washing hands.

 - Use antibacterial disinfectant or diluted bleach solution to disinfect the surface areas where your infected dog have urinated.

 - Carefully follow treatment advices form your vet and ensure all prescribed medications are being taken as directed.

 Lastly, if any person becomes ill after being in contact with a Leptospirosis diagnosed dog, make sure you mention dog’s infection to your health care provider.

-It is very unfortunately, in some cases dogs may develop permanent and irreversible damage to kidney or liver.
-Hence, aggressive and timely treatment is critical for both the dog and for all people who are in contact of the infected dog.
+It is very, unfortunately, in some cases dogs may develop permanent and irreversible damage to kidney or liver.
+Hence, aggressive and timely treatment is critical for both the dog and for all people who are in contact with the infected dog.

 As leptospirosis is a zoonotic disease, it means that any person can get infected with the disease if they come in contact with the infected animal, especially with the urine of infected animal.
 The chances of any person actually getting infected are high when they live together with the infected dog.
 Even when these dogs don’t show any apparent signs of the illness, they are still shedding the bacteria in the urine, which become the source of possible infection for people and other animals around.